A personal licence is needed if you intend to sell alcohol or if you wish to be nominated as a ‘Designated Premises Supervisor (DPS)'.

 Change of details

-Send a letter and both parts of your licence, stating the new details or reason for requesting a replacement to: The Licensing Team, Oaklands Road, together with a cheque for £10.50 (payable to Mid Sussex District Council).
+Send a letter and both parts of your licence - stating the new details or reason for requesting a replacement (including the removal of an expiry date) to our Licensing Team.